Clube da Esquina (album): Legacy and reappraisal

 Despite its initial minor success, Clube da Esquina, with the help of word of mouth and changing critical perceptions, underwent a national reassessment over time.
 Its unconventional style was initially met with skepticism, as critics found its approach difficult to categorize.
 However, as audiences and reviewers became more familiar with its sound, the album was met with mostly positive acclaim.
 Eventually, the collective's name Clube da Esquina was also used to refer Nascimento, Lô and their collaborators, even those not from Minas Gerais.

 Alvaro Neder on AllMusic hailed it as "a must-have", praising its rich orchestrations by Eumir Deodato and Wagner Tiso under the direction of Paulo Moura.
 He noticed the album's deep connection to the Minas Gerais musical collective, featuring artists like Milton Nascimento, Lô Borges, and Toninho Horta, and noted that it "covers a great number of Clube da Esquina hits", including "Tudo Que Você Podia Ser", "Cais", and "O Trem Azul", all supported by "some of the best musicians in Brazil".
 Andy Beta, in his review for Pitchfork, described Clube da Esquina as "one of the most ambitious albums in Brazilian music history", highlighting its "uplifting and mystifying" qualities.
 Renato Prelorentzou from O Estado de S. Paulo noted that the fusion of musical genres on the album "appears mainly in relatively simple melodies, turbocharged by a very sophisticated harmonization, causing an interesting and unpublished strangeness to the ears of the time".
+Spin magazine stated that it "wanders the Brazilian backcountry" and was "singular pop unafraid of wallowing in eerie beauty."